Our Centenary & Woodville Nepal

 We Built a School - The Story of Woodville Nepal

 Relive the events which changed the future of a community on the other side of the world...

-2017 is an exciting year for the children, families, staff and wider community of Woodville as we are celebrating our centenary with two incredible and ambitious projects.
+2017 was an exciting year for the children, families, staff and wider community of Woodville as we celebrated our centenary with two incredible and ambitious projects.

 Wonderful Woodville, 1917 – 2017